testcontainers/testcontainers-rs/docs/features/files.md

 - `copy_file_from` streams the sole regular-file entry produced by Docker into any destination implementing `CopyFileFromContainer` (for example `&Path`, `PathBuf`, `Vec<u8>`, or `&mut Vec<u8>`).
   It verifies that **exactly one** file exists and returns an error (e.g., `CopyFileError::UnexpectedDirectory`) when the path resolves to a directory or an unsupported TAR record.
+- Targets like `Vec<u8>` and filesystem paths overwrite existing data: vectors are cleared before writing, and files are truncated or recreated if they already exist.
 - To capture the contents in memory:
   ```rust
   let mut bytes = Vec::new();